vicwinkler/panGesture-DraggingExample/README.md

 When the user touches a source color swatch (at the bottom) and starts the panGesture, the "dragView" becomes visible and is set to the source color.

 Once the dragView is within a "destination view", the destination is set to the dragView color.
 Then:

-...If the user ends the drag within that destination, the color stays set.
+...If the user ends the drag within that destination — the color stays set.

-...If the user ends the drag within that destination, the color stays set.
+...If the user ends the drag within that destination — the color stays set.

-...If the user moves the dragView back out of the destination, the destination is "reset" to it's previous color.
+...If the user moves the dragView back out of the destination — the destination is "reset" to it's previous color.